Carmenough History, Family Crest & Coats of Arms

 More information is included under the topic Early Carmenough Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Carmenough family to the New World and Oceana
+Migration of the Carmenough family

 Amongst the settlers in North America with this distinguished name Carmenough were Edward Carminaw who landed in North America in 1750.